 Do not give the other side the power to damage your case.
-Here are some questions you may have about social media use during a personal injury lawsuit.
+Here are some questions you may have during a personal injury lawsuit.

 Will Opposing Attorneys Have Access to Your Social Media?

-While you do not have to grant access to your social media regarding your private passwords, any part of your social media without privacy features turned on is public and is available for use by anyone on the other side of the lawsuit.
+While you do not have to grant access to your accounts regarding your private passwords, any part of your social media without privacy features turned on is public.
+This is available for use by anyone on the other side of the lawsuit.
 The attorneys do not have to ask for your permission to use the information.
-To be safe from this scenario, be sure you have your social media locked down and private.
+To be safe from this scenario, be sure you have your accounts locked down and private.

 Will Photographs Impact the Case?